 The goal of pre-indexing is to move lookup costs to term building time.
 The idea that we propose herein is to use a bijective mapping between the standard and the pre-indexed representations of terms, at selected program points.
-The fact that terms can be partially instantiated brings in a practical problem, since bounding a variable may affect many precomputed indices (e.g., precomputed indices for H=h(X), G=g(X) may need a change after X=1).
-Our proposed solution to this problem is to restrict the mapping to terms of a specific form, based on (herein, user-provided) instantiation types.
+The fact that terms can be partially instantiated brings in a practical problem, since binding a variable may affect many precomputed indices (e.g., precomputed indices for H=h(X), G=g(X) may need a change after X=1).
+Our solution to this problem is to restrict the mapping to terms of a specific form, based on instantiation types, defined as (possibly recursive) unary predicates.
+For convenience, the user-defined instantiation types are extended with the native definitions any (that represents any term or variable) and nv (that represents any nonvar term).

-Definition 1 (Instantiation type).
-We say that t is an instance of an instantiation type τ (defined as a unary predicate), written as $check(\tau(t))$, if there exists a term l such that $\tau(l)$ is in the model of τ and gen(l,t) (or inst(t,l)).
+Definition 1 (Instantiation type check).
+We say that t is an instance of an instantiation type τ (defined as a unary predicate), written as $check{\tau}(t)$, if there exists a term l in the answers of τ and gen(l, t) (or inst(t, l)).